 The Advisor currently provides investment advisory services pursuant to an investment advisory agreement (the "Advisory Agreement").
-Under the terms of the Advisory Agreement, the Advisor is responsible for the day-to-day management of the Fund's investments.
-The Advisor also: (i) furnishes office space and certain administrative services; and (ii) provides guidance and policy direction in connection with its daily management of the Fund's assets, subject to the authority of the Board; and (iii) is responsible for the oversight of the investment sub-advisor.
-Under the Advisory Agreement, the Advisor assumes and pays, at its own expense and without reimbursement from the Trust, all ordinary expenses of the Fund, except the fee paid to the Advisor pursuant to the Advisory Agreement, interest expenses, taxes, acquired fund fees and expenses, brokerage commissions and any other portfolio transaction related expenses and fees arising out of transactions effected on behalf of the Fund, credit facility fees and expenses, including interest expenses, and litigation and indemnification expenses and other extraordinary expenses not incurred in the ordinary course of the Fund's business.
+Under the terms of the Advisory Agreement, the Advisor manages the investment portfolio of the Fund, subject to the policies adopted by the Trust's Board of Trustees.
+In addition, the Advisor: (i) furnishes office space and all necessary office facilities, equipment and executive personnel necessary for managing the assets of the Fund; (ii) provides guidance and policy direction in connection with its daily management of the Fund's assets, subject to the authority of the Trust's Board of Trustees; and (iii) is responsible for oversight of the sub-advisor.
+For its services with respect to the Fund, the Advisor is entitled to receive an annual management fee, calculated daily and payable monthly, of 0.50% of the Fund's daily net assets.
+The annual management fee was reduced to 0.50% from 1.25% effective October 1, 2025.
+Under the Advisory Agreement, the Advisor assumes and pays, at its own expense and without reimbursement from the Fund, all ordinary expenses of the Fund, except the fee paid to the Advisor pursuant to the Advisory Agreement, distribution fees or expenses under a Rule 12b-1 plan (if any), interest expenses, taxes, acquired fund fees and expenses, brokerage commissions and any other portfolio transaction related expenses and fees arising out of transactions effected on behalf of the Fund, credit facility fees and expenses, including interest expenses, and litigation and indemnification expenses and other extraordinary expenses not incurred in the ordinary course of the Fund's business.